Viewing these virtual tours is extremely easy. I will give you a step by step tutorial on how to find these virtual tours on Carnival's website:

 Deck 5: Cloud 9 Spa & Thermal Suites

-Deck 7: Theater (same view as Deck 6), Casino, & Fahrenheit 555 Steakhouse
+Deck 7: Theater (same view as Deck 6), Empress Casino, & Fahrenheit 555 Steakhouse

 Deck 8: Havana Bar, Bonsai Teppanyaki, Bonsai Sushi, The Watering Hole, Guy's Pig & Anchor Smokehouse, & Patio Pool